shchodro/serverless-workshop/README.md

 6\.
 Keep the Slack browser tab open and in another tab navigate to the AWS Lambda management console in the AWS Management Console.

 7\.
-Click **Create a Lambda function**.
 You'll create a Lambda function to parse incoming Slack messages and send them to the Chat Service.
+Click **Create a Lambda function** and select the blueprint titled **Author from the Scratch** as we will be creating a brand new function.
+Use **"[Your CloudFormation Stack name]-SlackService"** as a name for you function.
+Set the "Runtime" as **Node.js 12.x**.
+Under the permissions section click **Choose or create an execution role**, check the **Use an existing role** and select the role that looks like **[Your stack name]-ZombieLabLambdaRole...**.
+Click **Create function**

 8\.
-On the Blueprints page select **Blank Function** to create a function from scratch.
-Also skip past the triggers page by selecting **Next**.

-9\.
-Give your function a name such as **"[Your CloudFormation Stack name]-SlackService"**.
-For the Nodejs version, you can keep the default Nodejs version selected.
-Now navigate to the GitHub repo for this workshop, or the location where you downloaded the GitHub files to your local machine.

-10\.
-Open the **SlackService.js** file from the GitHub repo, found in the slack folder.
+Open the **SlackService.js** file from the GitHub repo, found in the **slack** folder.
 Copy the entire contents of this js file into the Lambda inline edit window.

 * This SlackService function will serve as the backend for a new /zombie/slack API resource you will create later.
 This function accepts incoming messages forwarded from Slack when you use the slash command, it then reformats the parameters and proxies the Slack messages to the zombie survivor chat service (/zombi/message) .
 This Lambda function verifies that the incoming message has the predefined Slack Token, and it also does a DynamoDB query against the Users table to validate that the user who submitted the message in Slack is a preconfigured survivor in our backend (Remember when you signed up for the chat, you provided your Slack username and team domain as part of the sign-up process).
 In this workshop, we're using this is as the way to authorize requests against the /zombie/slack resource.

-11\.
+9\.
 You should have saved the Slack Token string from earlier.
 Copy the Token string from Slack into the "token" variable on [line 15](/Slack/SlackService.js#L15) in the Lambda function, replacing the string **INSERT YOUR TOKEN FROM SLACK HERE** with your own token.

 * Slack provides a unique token associated with your integration.
 You are copying this token into your Lambda function as a form of validation.
 When incoming requests from Slack are sent to your API endpoint, and your Lambda function is invoked with the Slack payload, your Lambda function will check to verify that the incoming Token in the request matches the Token you provided in the code.
 If the token does not match, Lambda returns an error and doesn't process the request.

-12\.
+10\.
 There are 4 variables you need to insert in the code to communicate with the backend.

 a) In the "API" variable, you will insert the fully qualified domain name (FQDN) for your API.
 The **API.endpoint** variable should show a value of "INSERT YOUR API GATEWAY FQDN HERE INCLUDING THE HTTPS://" on [line 9](/Slack/SlackService.js#L9).
 Your final FQDN inserted into the code should look something like "https://xxxxxxxx.execute-api.us-west-2.amazonaws.com".
 This allows the SlackService function to communicate with your API.